 Our Tinker Crate Experience

 We loved learning about optics with Tinker Crate!
-My son loved experimenting with water and light, and building a circuit.
-I loved how the Tinker Crate box took a engineering concept like optics and made it fun and easy to understand, even for a kid!
+My son had so much fun experimenting with light, and building a circuit.
+I loved how the Tinker Crate box took a engineering concept like optics and made it fun and easy to understand, even for my 6 year old!

 What do you think about our first experience with Tinker Crate?
 Are you curious about the subscription box?
 If you are leave a comment, and I’ll share more details about our experience!